 KLM is using AI provided by DigitalGenius, which now supports over 50% of all inquiries.
 When agents need to answer customer questions, the AI provides them with a suggested answer.
 The AI system learns from the agents’ actions and becomes smarter over time.
 The latest data shows a 55% increase in accuracy between the months of January and June 2018.

 DigitalGenius is currently deployed in 4 service channels – Facebook, Messenger, Twitter, WhatsApp – and in 4 languages – English, Dutch, Spanish, Portuguese – with more channels and languages still to come.

-KLM is also able to automate answers to the most common questions on any subject without the interference of a human service agent.
-With the help of DigitalGenius, KLM service agents have more time to focus on questions that require a human approach.
+KLM is also able to automate answers to the most common questions on any subject.
+With the help of DigitalGenius, KLM service agents now have more time to focus on questions that require a human approach.